One of the biggest advancements in healthcare IT technology over the past few decades is the use of electronic health record (EHR) systems.

 - Patient portal support and education tools empower patients with answers and may reduce the need for in-person appointments

-Turn To True North To Enhance Patient Safety… With The Right EHR Solution For Your Practice
+Turn To True North For EHR Patient Safety… With The Right EHR Solution For Your Practice

 How does your EHR improve patient safety?
 By giving clinicians the information technology tools they need for quality improvement of care and patient safety.